sebbod/dotnet-combine/README.md

 ## Installing `dotnet-combine`

-.NET 6 SDK is required to use this tool.
-You can download it from [here](https://dotnet.microsoft.com/download/dotnet/6.0).
+This Fork downgrade .NET 6 SDK to 5 (for VS2019)

-The tool can be installed globally by running:

-`dotnet tool install -g dotnet-combine`

-More info about installing dotnet tools can be found [here](https://docs.microsoft.com/en-us/dotnet/core/tools/global-tools).

 Once installed, `dotnet-combine --help` should show you the general options: